dbeale-epam/developer-training-02/exercise-01/README.md

 ## Now make some changes to  front-end components

 1. Note the *.txt files within the acceleratoraddon folder
-2. Modify contents of a file
+2. Modify the contents of a file
 3. Build the system with `ant clean all`
-4. Note whole the files have been copied over to the target extension
+4. Note how the files have been copied over to the target extension